asmith81/UCSD_MJM_Experiment/README.md

 - Use simple configuration files (YAML/JSON)
 - Implement core error handling for critical operations
 - Use shared model utilities for common functionality
+- Implement protocol-based interfaces for extensibility
+- Use dependency injection for model loading, processing, and storage
+- Follow type hints and protocol definitions

 ## Documentation